“Have you ever wondered why it’s so hard to recover from Lyme disease?”

 This is not an easy question to answer!
 There are many complicated reasons why it may be difficult to overcome a Lyme infection, like what was your health like before infection, did you have preexisting illnesses, what co-infections are involved, what is your stress level, lifestyle habits, nutrition and the list goes on.

-DISCLAIMER: I’m not a doctor and what I share in this post is for informational purposes only, it is not intended to diagnose, prescribe or treat.
-Please seek the advice of an Integrative or Naturopathic physician.
+DISCLAIMER: I’m not a doctor and the information here is not intended to diagnose, prescribe or treat any illness or condition.
+Please seek the advice of a knowledgeable physician.
+I prefer Integrative or Naturopathic Physicians.

 Now, I understand Lyme is much more serious than a tangled bunch of jewelry, after all, I’ve lived the nightmare but I thought it might be a good word picture.
 Let’s discuss a few of the complications that make recovering from Lyme very difficult.